pnp/PnP-Tools/Solutions/Tenant Information Portal/readme.md

 5. Find the app key `ida:ClientSecret` and replace the value with the key for Tenant Information Portal from the Azure portal.

 ### Azure Deployment
-To deploy the TIP solution to Azure Web Sites, you will create 1 web site with a SQL Server instance, publish each project to the web site.
+To deploy the TIP solution to Azure Web Sites, you will create 1 web site with a SQL Server instance, publish the project to the web site.

 1. Navigate to the [Azure management portal](https://manage.windowsazure.com).
 2. Click on Web Sites in the left hand nav.